When Is Oktoberfest, and what is it anyway?!

-When is Oktoberfest?
-Each October, this year (2011) the dates are September 17th to October 3rd.
-For 2012 the dates will be September 22nd to October 7th.
-Monday to Friday the opening hours are 9am to 11.30pm, on weekends they don’t open until 10am which still leaves plenty of time to guzzle a fair few beers so pace yourselves (I’m talking to you, gentlemen!).
+Each October, this year (2021) the dates are September 17th to October 3rd.
+For 2022 the dates will be September 22nd to October 7th.
+Monday to Friday the opening hours are 9am to 11.30pm.
+On weekends they don’t open until 10am.
+That still leaves plenty of time to guzzle a fair few beers so pace yourselves.
+I’m talking to you, gentlemen!

-Where is Oktoberfest?
-This beautiful, wonderful festival takes place in Munich, in the South of Germany.
-Accommodation is a nightmare during the event so book in advance or, even better, camp.
-There are a few great campsites within 20km or so which offer transport too, this seems to be fair and away the cheapest option.
+The main event takes place in Munich, in the South of Germany.
+Other smaller parties occur across Bavaria.
+Accommodation is a nightmare during the event So book in advance or, even cheaper, camp.
+There are a few great campsites within 20km or so which offer transport too.
+This seems to be far and away the cheapest option.

 The event itself takes place in the city centre where you’ll see an array of beer tents waiting for your presence (and money).

 Each of the main tents provides some traditional German music and a lot of boozy drinking songs so expect a raucous time!
-If you find yourself wandering around Germany like the drunkard that you are, and you find yourself in desperate need of some german translation, just ask the buxom Helga carrying twenty steins, I’m sure she’ll find your drunken slur hugely appealing and help you out graciously.
+If you find yourself wandering around Germany like the drunkard that you are, and fall over, make sure you have your travel insurance sorted.
+And just ask the buxom Helga carrying twenty steins, I’m sure she’ll find your drunken slur hugely appealing and help you out graciously.

-Alright guys, that’s Oktober in a nutshell – gimme a shout if any of you plan to be there in September, I’m certainly planning on it!
+Alright, guys, now you know when is Oktoberfest, and all about Oktoberfest in a nutshell.
+Give me a shout if any of you plan to be there in September, I’m certainly planning on it!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!